You're History: Critical reception

-Bill Coleman from Billboard complimented the song's "refreshing hooks", describing it as "danceable pop with a distinctive edge [that] has the goods to seduce programmers with its infectious charm."
+Bill Coleman from Billboard magazine complimented the song's "refreshing hooks", describing it as "danceable pop with a distinctive edge [that] has the goods to seduce programmers with its infectious charm."
 Alison Mayes from Calgary Herald felt it's a "stellar turn" on the album, and "a witty, infectious statement of female independence that dispenses with a lover by telling him to go back to sleep and comparing him with the Dead Sea scrolls."
 Robert Hilburn from Los Angeles Times wrote, "Though this kind of novelty wears out quickly, the delightfully absurd put-down of an old lover is too much fun to ignore.
 Siobhan Fahey is married to Dave Stewart, which may explain some of the Eurythmic tension in the arrangement."
 David Giles from Music Week said, "Fairly cluttered record built around a wailing bluesy chorus, chugging rhythm and choppy guitar.
 Tries very hard to be soulful, perhaps too hard."
-In an 2014 retrospective review, Pop Rescue stated that both singers are on "great vocal form", complimenting the producer of the song, adding, "I think that’s partly why it stands out."
-A reviewer from Record Mirror declared it as a "mildly eccentric and compelling mature pop song".
+In a 2014 retrospective review, Pop Rescue stated that both singers are on "great vocal form", complimenting the producer of the song, adding, "I think that’s partly why it stands out."
+A reviewer from Record Mirror named it a "mildly eccentric and compelling mature pop song".
 Richard Lowe from Smash Hits complimented it as "fab".

 Music video

-The accompanying music video for "You're History", the third video directed by English director Sophie Muller for the group, was the first in which Detroit appeared.

-The comical video begins with Detroit singing the opening verse of the song in front of a red stage curtain.
+The music video for "You're History", the third video directed by English director Sophie Muller for the group, was the first in which Detroit appeared.
+The video begins with Detroit singing the opening verse of the song in front of a red stage curtain.
 At the end of the verse, the curtains open and the video continues in a glittering vaudeville style with Detroit and Fahey superimposed against various backdrops.
 A variety of dancers (including a group of ballerinas), a court jester juggling act, and various musicians also appear in the video, as does Fahey's son, Sam, dressed in a bumblebee costume.
+"You're History" was later made available on Shakespears Sister's official YouTube channel in 2019.